The Little Bookroom Guide to Paris with Children

 By Kim Horton Levesque

-The Little Bookroom Guide to Paris with Children focuses on what sophisticated parents with good taste want to know: how to see Paris’s most important sights and neighborhoods in a child-centered way—in this case, through the eyes and experiences of author Kim Levesque and her three research assistants—her 2-, 4- and 6-year-old daughters.
+The Little Bookroom Guide to Paris with Children focuses on what sophisticated parents with good taste want to know: how to see Paris’s most important sights and neighborhoods in a child-friendly way—in this case, through the eyes and experiences of author Kim Levesque and her three research assistants—her 2-, 4- and 6-year-old daughters.

 Each neighborhood is organized around places to EAT, PLAY, and SHOP, and STAY and filled with information on: